Minamiise, Mie: Climate

 Minamiise has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Minamiise is 15.9 C. The average annual rainfall is 2273.5 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.7 C, and lowest in January, at around 5.9 C.

 Demographics

-Per Japanese census data, the population of Minamiise has decreased rapidly over the past 70 years and is now much less the it was a century ago.
+The population of Minamiise has decreased rapidly over the past 70 years and is now much less the it was a century ago.

 History

 The area of Minamiise was once part of the ancient Shima Province, and was transferred to Ise Province in 1582.
 The village of Gokasho was established with the creation of the modern municipalities system on April 1, 1889.
 It was raised to town status in 1940.
 Gokasho merged with the neighboring villages of Honohara, Minami and Shikutaso to form the town of Nansei in 1955.
-On October 1, 2005 Nansei merged with the town of Nantō to form the town of Minamiise.
+On October 1, 2005, Nansei merged with the town of Nantō to form the town of Minamiise.